What You’ll Need

 Prep and Preheat

 Weigh 25g of coffee and grind on a medium fine setting to a coarseness of sea salt.
-Then, set up the Hario V60, filter, and vessel on the scale and heat 400g of water in the kettle to 208 degrees Fahrenheit.
+Then, set up the Hario V60, filter, and decanter (or mug) on the scale and heat 400g of water in the kettle to 208° Fahrenheit (just off boil).

 Gently pour hot water into the center of the empty filter.
 Continue pouring in a spiral outwards to rinse the entire filter.
 Then, empty the water from the vessel, place back onto the scale, and tare to zero.

-Start the timer and add 50g of water to the bed of coffee quickly, in about 5 seconds.
-Let the coffee bloom for 45 seconds.
+Start the timer and add 50g of water to the bed of coffee quickly, in about 10 seconds, ensuring to saturate all of the grounds.
+Let the coffee bloom for 40 seconds.
+As the gasses escape, the bed will breathe and expand!

 When the timer reads :45, with a gentle flow start pouring in the center and spiral out in concentric circles taking care not to pour down the filter itself.
-Continue pouring gently in concentric circles spiraling back in towards the center until the scale reads 400g.
-This should take about 1 minute, with the timer reading 1:45 when all of the water has been added.
+Continue pouring gently in concentric circles spiraling back in towards the center until the scale reads 200g.
+This should be done by the time the timer reads 1 minute.